LAKE PARK TERRACE

 ARBOR TERRACE

-Most likely built in the 1940s or ’50s, the Arbor Terrace was probably named for the many arbors that were in this part of the park in its early days.
-It was located between the Maple & Oak Terraces and replaced around 2007 by a sheltered serving area for the park’s Group Food Services.
+Possibly built in the 1940s or ’50s, the Arbor Terrace was probably named for the many arbors that were in this part of the park in its early days.
+Before Lagoon-A-Beach was built it was located where the Rad Brad’s Surf Rags is now.
+After that it was between the Maple & Rose Terraces.
+Whether the structure was moved or the name was just reused for another terrace is uncertain.
+But this last instance of an Arbor Terrace was replaced around 2007 by a sheltered serving area for the park’s Group Food Services.

 MAPLE TERRACE